 How To Convince The Seller To Let The Listing Agent Represent Both Sides

 As of today, I have now successfully bought three single family homes where the listing agent represented me in each situation: 2014, 2019, 2020.
+I plan to continue buying a property directly through the listing agent in the future.

 Here are the keys to convincing the seller to let the listing agent represent both sides: